top of page

 The Council consists of six councillors: five of which represent Crakehall, and one represents Langthorne.

 Parish and Town Councils are the most local level of Government and have a wide range of responsibilities.
-Although their powers and activities vary depending on the size of the Council, their main roles include: delivering services such as allotments, celebrations and events, litter bins, play parks, and village greens, and giving the Parish Community a voice on planning matters in consultation with the next tier of Local Government, in our case, North Yorkshire Council.
+Although their powers and activities vary depending on the size of the Council, their main roles include: delivering services such as allotments, celebrations and events, litter bins, play parks and village greens, and giving the Parish Community a voice on planning matters in consultation with the next tier of Local Government, in our case, North Yorkshire Council.